Trading Features

 Leverage

-• Leverage applies across your whole account, not per trade.
+• Leverage is shared across your entire account, not set per individual position.

-• Leverage settings can only be changed once all positions are closed.
+• Your leverage setting can only be changed when all positions are closed.

 Price Data